 The reverse magnetic field strength required by Hcb and Hcj to reduce the B(magnetic induction strength) of permanent magnet magnetized to technology saturation to zero is called Hcj.
 Similarly, the reverse magnetic field strength required to reduce the intrinsic magnetic induction strength UoM or Mr To zero is called Hcj.

-(BH) Max demagnetization curve on any bit of B and H is the product of Bm, Hm and (BH) represents the magnet magnetic energy density in air gap space, namely the unit volume of air gap magnetostatic energy, because the energy is equal to the magnet Bm and the product of Hm, so called magnetic energy product, the curve of magnetic energy product vary from B is called the magnetic energy curve, one of Bd and Hd is the product of * * * * * * value, called * * * * * * magnetic energy product.
+(BH) Max demagnetization curve on any bit of B and H is the product of Bm, Hm and (BH) represents the magnet magnetic energy density in air gap space, that is the magnetostatic energy per unit volume of the air gap.
+The energy is equal to the magnet Bm and the product of Hm, so called magnetic energy product, the curve of magnetic energy product varies from B is called the magnetic energy curve, the product of Bd and Hd corresponding to a point has a value, which is called the magnetic energy product.

 The magnetic field corresponding to the point Bi=0.9Br on the intrinsic demagnetization curve is usually referred to as the bending point magnetic field Hk.
 The larger the magnetic field Hk is, the better the squareness of the intrinsic demagnetization curve will be.

-The ratio of the percentage of reversible change in coercivity of magnetization to the degree of change in temperature over a range.
+When the temperature changes within a certain range, the ratio of the percentage of the reversible change of the magnetization coercivity to the degree of temperature change.

 · Curie temperature: